Cordless Phone Rating Sources

 Our AssessmentThere's a staggering assortment of cordless phones available at Amazon.com.
-Of the models rated by owners, most earn an average rating of between 3 and 4 stars, and many have hundreds of reviews.
-A few score a nearly perfect 4.5 stars.
+Of the models rated by owners, most earn an overall rating of between 3 and 4 stars, and many have hundreds of reviews.
+A few standout models score higher, however.
 Most new phones have fewer reviews than those that have been on the market longer, and cordless phones often remain listed long after they have been discontinued.

 by Contributors to Staples.com

 Our AssessmentStaples.com sells a good variety of cordless phones, and some of the best-rated phones have accumulated enough reviews for the feedback posted to be meaningful.
 Reviews here tend to be short, but each one includes a list of pros and cons.
-Several Panasonic cordless phones do very well here, as do some phones from AT&T.
+Several Panasonic cordless phones do very well here, as do some phones that carry the AT&T brand.

 by Contributors to Walmart.com

 Our AssessmentWalmart.com also lets users post reviews of cordless phones they own.
-The site is harder to use than retailer sites we like better because cordless phones are not given an easily accessible category (a search is the quickest way to find them).
+The site is harder to use than higher-ranked retailer sites because cordless phones are not given an easily accessible category (a search is the quickest way to find them).
 Hundreds of models are listed here; many fail to generate significant feedback, though some get upwards of 100 user reviews.

 The Best Cordless Phone

 by Contributors to HSN.com

 Our AssessmentHome Shopping Network (HSN) hosts reviews by users of a handful of cordless phones.
 Most models get only a handful of reviews, but some get dozens and a couple more than a hundred users weighing in on some models.
 Reviews of particular models can sometimes be difficult to find, as actual model numbers aren't visible until you drill down into product detail pages.
 Several cordless phones are listed by editors as "customer picks," but many of these don't amass much more than a few reviews.